Proper 23 (Pentecost 18) –

 the ache of the heart in the midst of troubles;

-the longing of the soul in the midst of the valley of the shadow of death,
+the longing of the soul in the midst of the valley of the

 the hope of the spirit for justice and mercy